Advancements in Artificial Intelligence (AI) are steadily changing the way financial firms operate and interact with customers.

 More banks are implementing bots to work as virtual assistants to customers, which is adding efficiency to operations.

-Right from checking account details to tracking transaction history, getting payment alerts to receiving due bill reminders, chatbots for banking are redefining every aspect of service for customers.
+Right from checking account details to tracking transaction history, getting payment alerts to receiving due bill reminders, banking chatbots are redefining every aspect of service for customers.

 Erica chatbot by Bank of America is a great example of how to simplify banking operations and deliver value to customers.
 The bot helps customers in a variety of banking activities such as balance inquiries, bill payments, and funds transfers.
 It also offers information about credit scores and spending trends.